caleorourke/grunt-jekyll-pages/README.md

 ```

 ## Contributing
 Please read our [Contributing Guidelines](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/CONTRIBUTING.md) before submitting code.
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 ## Release History

-See our [Release History](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/HISTORY.md) for enhancements and changes for each version.
+See our [Release History](http://github.com/caleorourke/grunt-jekyll-pages/blob/master/HISTORY.md) for enhancements and changes applied to each version.